codeadamca/ev3-python-ps4/README.md

 Using a terminal check out the contents of the /dev/input folder before and after you pair the Bluetooth device.
 You should notice three new event files.
 On my device these files where:

 * /dev/input/event2 (touchpad events)
-* /dev/input/event3 (controller movement, like tilting, etc...)
+* /dev/input/event3 (controller movement, like tilting, shaking, etc...)
 * /dev/input/event4 (buttons, sticks, etc...)

 Each event provides five values, but we only need the event ID, code, and value.
-Here is a list of all events I could find:
+Here is a list of all events I could map:

 ## Button and Stick Events

-For me button and stick events were found in /dev/input/event4.
+With my device, the button and stick events were found in /dev/input/event4.
 If you're working on a PS4 project, these are probably the events you're looking for.

 <table>
 <tr><th>Event</th><th>ID</th><th>Code</th><th>Possible Values</th><th>Description</th></tr>